 Since graduating from Goldsmiths College with an MA in Arts Administration & Cultural Policy, Annette’s diverse roles have seen her working across culture, heritage and higher education, from the Southbank Centre to award-winning jazz music education and development agency, Tomorrow’s Warriors.

-In her role as a fundraiser, Annette has worked with organisations to review existing fundraising strategies and to develop new ways of raising income from individuals, Trusts and corporates.
-She has particular expertise in donor stewardship, regular giving and patron scheme management, and has led on design and delivery of Development events at organisations including Dulwich Picture Gallery and Trinity Laban Conservatoire of Music & Dance.
+In her role as a fundraiser, Annette has worked with organisations to review existing fundraising strategies and to develop strategies for raising income from individuals, Trusts and corporates.
+She has particular expertise in donor stewardship, regular giving and patron scheme management, and has led on the design and delivery of Development events at organisations including Dulwich Picture Gallery and Trinity Laban Conservatoire of Music & Dance.

-As a core consortium member on a first-stage proposal to redevelop Ladywell Playtower – a Grade II Listed, former Victorian swimming baths – into a multi-use arts and community hub, Annette is well versed in coordinating project teams and sourcing expert advice to inform complex and high value bids.
-This £10m+ heritage project made full use of Annette’s expertise around advising on stakeholder engagement strategies, brokering relationships and developing networks.
+As a core consortium member on a proposal to redevelop Ladywell Playtower – a Grade II Listed, former Victorian swimming baths – into a multi-use arts and community hub, Annette is well versed in coordinating project teams and sourcing expert advice to inform complex and high value bids.
+This £10m+ heritage project involved extensive work around stakeholder engagement strategies, brokering relationships and developing networks.